-A.109 The protection program.
+A. 92 The protection programme.
 This has been instituted by Presidential Directive no. 07 of 9 September 1999, reiterating the commitment given within Presidential Directive no. 011 of June 1997.
-The directive includes orders to all public officials to abstain from from questioning the legitimacy of human rights organisations, and from making false accusations which could compromise their security or reputation.
+The directive includes orders to all public officials to abstain from questioning the legitimacy of human rights organisations, and from making false accusations which could compromise their security or reputation.
 This aspect, the report alleges, is not enforced effectively and proceeds to give examples.
 [4i]